Cog-Creators/Red-DiscordBot/docs/cog_guides/core.rst

 **Description**

-Server specific blocklist management commands.
+Commands to manage the server specific blocklist.

+Use ``[p]localblocklist clear`` to disable the blocklist

 .. _core-command-localblocklist-add: